prs-eth/ukraine-damage-mapping-tool/README.md

 ## 🇺🇦 Results
-The results, including heatmaps and building footprints, can be found here:  ⏳ <span style="color:red; font-weight:bold;">COMING SOON</span>⏳
+The results, including heatmaps and building footprints, can be found [here](https://zenodo.org/records/14811504).

 ## 🎮 Dashboards
 We provide two Google Earth Engine dashboards: